CrossRef/event-data-user-guide/docs/app-gloss.md

 ### Event UUID

- A UUID that corresponds to an event within Crossref Event Data.
+ A UUID that corresponds to an Event within Crossref Event Data.

 ### Registration Agency